 Types of CCTV Security Cameras in The World

-The information about the different types of CCTV cameras is based on how security experts, manufacturers, and industry standards classify them.
-Major CCTV brands like Hikvision, Dahua, and Axis Communications list their cameras in categories such as Dome, Bullet, and PTZ on their websites.
-Additionally, well-known security blogs like SafeWise and platforms like IPVM often explain these types in their articles to help users choose the right cameras for their needs.
+The classification of CCTV cameras is based on industry standards, manufacturer guidelines, and expert recommendations.
+Leading brands like Hikvision, Dahua, and Axis categorize their cameras into types such as Dome, Bullet, and PTZ.
+Security blogs like SafeWise and platforms like IPVM also explain these categories to help users choose the right camera for their needs.

 - Dome Cameras